EyZox/lyricsAPI/README.md

 ### Main code

     var LyricsApi = require('lyricsapi');
-    var lyricsApiInstance = new LyricsApi([config path]);
+    var lyricsApiInstance = new LyricsApi([config (String path)][, debug (boolean)]);
     lyricsApiInstance.getLyrics(<title>,<author>,function(lyricsData) {
         //Do whatever you want
         //lyricsData is an array[Strophe number][Verse number] or an empty array if no result found });

 That's all you need by default to get lyrics from a song.
+A basic example is available on github here : https://github.com/EyZox/lyricsAPI/tree/master/examples

 ## Advanced help